 - Can they lift both Arms?

 - Speech - can they understand you?
 Is their Speech slurred?

 - Time - Call 000

 Osteopaths become qualified through university.
-Your osteopath will conduct a thorough case history, examination and help to diagnose your headache.
-There are many treatment options you can discuss and try with your osteopath.
-Soft tissue techniques, stretching, improving joint range of motion are some options.
+Your Osteopath will conduct a thorough case history, examination and help to diagnose your headache.
+There are many treatment options you can discuss and try with your Osteopath.
+Soft tissue techniques, stretching and improving joint range of motion are some options.
 Osteopaths like advising you on ways to minimise re-aggravation of your symptoms.
-Your osteopath will check your structural balance and function.
+Your Osteopath will check your structural balance and function.